phonegap/phonegap-docs/docs/3-references/stockpile-app/8-favorites-api.html.md

     import { fetchFavoritesFromLocalStorage } from './utils/favorites';
 ```

-3. Then, replace the line you added earlier to define the `const favorites = [];` with a call to the new `fetchFavoritesFromLocalStorage` to actually populate it with the `favorites` from local storage when the app is run:
+3. Then, replace the `const favorites = [];` line you added earlier  with a call to the new `fetchFavoritesFromLocalStorage` to actually populate it with the `favorites` from local storage when the app is run:

  ```javascript
     const favorites = fetchFavoritesFromLocalStorage();